 When it was built in 1995, Sandwood Villas was one of the few tourist accommodations in Xcalak.
 One of their visitors was Rob Mukai, visiting Xcalak for fly fishing.
 He never expected that the property he was visiting would one day belong to him.

 The inspiration for the name “acocote” comes from the old name of Mexico’s national flower – the dahlia.
 Acocote was an important crop for supporting life for the indigenous people.
-The acocote plant was used as food, the gourd was to carry water, and the beautiful flower brought happiness.
-Rob and Leisa want Acocote to provide a similarly complete experience, allowing their guests to recharge and fully enjoy Xcalak.
+The acocote plant was useful across the board – it was nutritious food, the plant’s gourd was to used carry water, and the beautiful flower brought happiness.
+Rob wants Acocote to provide a similarly complete experience, allowing their guests to recharge and fully enjoy Xcalak.